BuoyantIO/booksapp/README.md

 You can also run the application locally for development.

-1. Create, migrate, and seed the database:
+1. Create, migrate, and seed the database

     ```bash
     bundle install